Go to Homepage

 An exclusive collection of the best Asian hotels, resorts and spas

 Kuala Lumpur shopping presents mind-boggling options and stuff so cheap you'd expect EVERYONE to be here.
 Yet Kuala Lumpur business hotels remain surprisingly seasonal and regular discounts of 30-40 percent or more are perennially on offer.
-With an inviting exchange rate (US$1=3.00) and five-star walk-in rates of RM300-RM400, there's no better time to visit.
+With an inviting exchange rate (US$1= RM4.15) and eye-popping five-star walk-in rates, there's no better time to visit.

 Four-star KL hotels are even more attractively priced and some offer a rather good room product.
 In which other major capital, barring Mogadishu, can you stay at a slick international property for just US$100 or less?
 Forget rack rates and corporate rates.
 Just ask for a “promo rate” and walk into the biggest hotel bargain east of the Suez.